-As a franchisor, we are subject to regulation by various federal and state laws that govern the relationship between us and our franchisees and the offer and sale of franchises.
+As a franchisor, we are subject to regulation by various federal and state laws and regulations that govern the relationship between us and our franchisees and the offer and sale of franchises.
 If we fail to comply with these laws, we could be liable for damages to franchisees and fines or other penalties, as well as the loss of franchise fees and ongoing royalty revenues.
 Although we believe we generally enjoy a positive working relationship with our franchisees, the nature of the franchisor-franchisee relationship may give rise to litigation with our franchisees in the ordinary course of business for a variety of reasons, including disputes related to alleged breaches of contract or wrongful termination under the franchise arrangements.
 We may also have disputes with franchisees in connection with transactions whereby we have re-franchised previously company-owned locations and sold them to the franchisee, including disputes regarding our indemnification obligations pursuant to those transaction agreements.
 Further, we may engage in litigation with franchisees to enforce the terms of our franchise agreements and compliance with our brand standards as determined necessary to protect our brand, the consistency of our products and the customer experience, or to enforce any applicable contractual indemnification rights if we are brought into a matter involving a third party due to an alleged act or omission by the franchisee.
 In addition, we may be subject to claims by our franchisees relating to our franchise disclosure documents, including claims based on financial information contained in those documents.
-Engaging in such litigation may be costly, time-consuming and may distract management and adversely affect our results of operations as well as our ability to expand our franchisees.
-Any negative outcome of these or any other claims could materially and adversely affect our results of operations as well as our ability to tranchisees may limit our ability to terminate our franchisee arrangements or otherwise resolve conflicts
+Engaging in such litigation may be costly, time-consuming and may distract management and materially and adversely affect our relationships with or ability to attract new franchisees.
+Any negative outcome of these or any other claims could materially and adversely affect our results of operations as well as our ability to expand our franchise system and may damage our reputation and brand.
+Moreover, federal and state laws that regulate substantive aspects of our relationships with franchisees may limit our ability to terminate our franchise arrangements or otherwise resolve conflicts with our franchisees or enforce contractual duties or rights we believe we have with respect to our franchisees, which could materially and adversely affect our operations.

-We may face liability for the actions, omissions and liabilities of our franchisees, which could materially and adversely affect our results of operation.
+We may face liability or reputational harm for the actions, omissions and liabilities of our franchisees, which could materially and adversely affect our results of operation.